aka7/alerta-terraform/README.md

 ## Now on your server (where you have installed Terraform)

 Setup your credentails for using aws
-  * set the credential sources. one way is to set it in .aws/credentials files
+  * set the credential sources. one way is to set it in .aws/credentials file

 ```
 cat ~/.aws/credentials